andrewvc/elastic-loader/README.md

 ```

 The format allows you to issue arbitrary HTTP requests and to use the bulk API to add new documents as well with a more concise format.
 You specify the index and document type once, and subsequent documents will be imported.
 Each document should probably specify the `_id` field unless you truly want random IDs from elasticsearch.

+Feel free to omit the filename and pipe data through STDIN as well.
+You could run `cat test_import.txt | java -jar elastic-loader.jar` as well.

 This project was created to aid the process of running examples for the book [Exploring Elasticsearch](http://exploring-elasticsearch.com).